AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ##### AdGuard Extra

-AdGuard Extra is a custom userscript that prevents websites from bypassing ad blockers and re-inserting blocked ads.
+AdGuard Extra is a custom userscript that blocks complex ads and mechanisms that reinject ads to websites.

 ### License